 Diana starts to get paranoid

 With School of Fear, Lamberto Bava has come up with an odd little chiller that goes for a different approach than expected.
-The opening sequence where a frightened young girl tries to escape from the school effectively establishes a chilling horror movie atmosphere, and the subsequent introduction of Daria Nicolodi as the headmistress who vehemently denies that the mysterious deaths and kidnappings have anything to do with the school immediately alerts the viewer’s attention and raises expectations of a Suspiria-style plot with villainous teachers bumping off unfortunate students.
+The opening sequence where a frightened young girl tries to escape from the school effectively establishes a chilling atmosphere, and the subsequent introduction of Daria Nicolodi as the headmistress who suspiciously avoids all talk of mysterious deaths and kidnappings raises expectations of a Suspiria-style plot with villainous teachers bumping off unfortunate students.
 But in a very welcome twist, famed horror movie screenwriter Dardano Sacchetti and co-writers Roberto Gandus and Giorgio Stegani skew our expectations and head in a completely different direction – making the young schoolchildren the villains of the piece.
 Fortunately, the writers avoid drawing upon the bland Children of the Corn (1984) for inspiration, and instead approach the subject matter as a psychological thriller in the spirit of Polanski’s excellent The Tenant (1976).
 The viewers are never completely sure about whether or not Diana’s suspicions towards the children are actually justified, and this is one of the film’s greatest strengths.

 Luckily, Lamberto Bava compliments the script’s maturity and directs with surprising restraint – dropping the expected bloodshed and instead focusing his efforts on the psychological thrills and chills.
 That’s not to say that School of Fear doesn’t have its share of more classic horror moments, though, because it certainly does.
 The opening sequence with the frightened young girl is particularly creepy and very atmospherically shot, and various scenes of Diana exploring the large and seemingly empty school building are quite well-handled too.
 Not to mention the freaky flashbacks to Diana’s childhood trauma, which are definitely memorable.
 Gianfranco Transunto (who shot most of Bava’s TV movies) delivers some very stylish cinematography and he photographs the large, old and sinister-looking school to eerie effect.
 Aiding the visuals is a solid musical score by Simon Boswell, which is quite chilling and very fitting for the atmosphere of the film.